 Read on to find out what happens when you smoke chamomile or if drinking it is different from smoking it, and what chamomile lovers who’ve tried smoking and drinking it said about it.

 Is It Safe To Smoke Chamomile?

-Chamomile might have tons of health benefits, but are there any risks associated with smoking it?
+Chamomile might have tons of potential health benefits, but are there any risks associated with smoking it?

 It’s not entirely safe to smoke Chamomile.
 The herb itself isn’t harmful, but the risk of smoking it is a cause of concern.
 Unlike regular cigarettes, there’s no tobacco or nicotine involved, but you’ll still be exposed to tar and carbon monoxide when you light up a herbal cigarette or joint.

-You might consider going out and buying Chamomile herbal cigarettes as a more fun way to reap all the benefits of drinking chamomile tea.
+You might consider going out and buying Chamomile herbal cigarettes as a more fun way to reap all the benefits of drinking chamomile herbal tea.
 But smoking chamomile, just like cigarettes, isn’t free of health risks.
-It’s herbal, so it’s not as dangerous by nature, but smoking it (or anything, for that matter) is still detrimental to your lungs.
+It’s herbal medicine, so it’s not as dangerous by nature, but smoking it (or anything, for that matter) is still detrimental to your lungs.

 A prime example is flavored herbal cigarettes, which can be legally sold to smokers of any age in most places since they have no tobacco or nicotine in them.
 You’d think they’re much safer, right?